7Block Labs

 • Track B: Payments/Settlement

-Week 7–10: Harden and quantify
+Week 7-10: Harden and Quantify

-Week 11–13: Pilot sign‑off and GTM enablement
+Week 11-13: Pilot Sign-off and GTM Enablement

 Proof and metrics (GTM you can take to the steering committee)

-• Audit‑ready wallet and identity: AA with 7702, VC 2.0, and SOC2/ISO 27001 artifacts—no security exceptions in CAB review. (blog.ethereum.org)
+• Audit-ready wallet and identity: We’ve integrated Account Abstraction with 7702, VC 2.0, plus we have all the SOC2/ISO 27001 artifacts in the mix--no security exceptions flagged in our CAB review.
+Dive deeper into it on our blog: Ethereum Blog.

-High‑impact money phrases we engineer toward:
+High-impact money phrases we focus on:

 Why 7Block Labs